-The USDA Harmonized GAP Plus+ Standard is based on the Produce GAPs Harmonized Food Safety Standard developed by the GAPs Harmonization Initiative.
+The United States Department of Agriculture (USDA) Harmonized Good Agricultural Practices (GAP) Plus+ Standard is based on the Produce GAPs Harmonized Food Safety Standard developed by the GAPs Harmonization Initiative.
 Use of the Harmonized Food Safety Standard has been granted by the Secretariat of the GAPs Harmonization Initiative through a non-exclusive copyright license agreement which includes permission to insert additional audit requirements beyond those listed in the Harmonized Standard.
-Additional requirements are designated by any requirement number ending in a letter. (i.e. G-1.1a)
+Additional requirements are designated by any requirement number ending in a letter. (i.e. G-1.1.a)

-This issue of the United States Department of Agriculture's Harmonized GAP Plus+ Standard supersedes the previous issue which has been in effect since February 8, 2021.
+This issue of the USDA's Harmonized GAP Plus+ Standard supersedes the previous issue which has been in effect since May 1, 2024.